mzhukovaucsb/emoji_gestures/README.md

 ### 1. Data Collection (*download_tweets.ipynb*)

 The first step in my project was to collect tweets using Python's *tweepy* library.
-The file *download_tweets.ipynb* contains a script to download tweets given the chosen location and date, and returns text of the tweet, username, location, and date a tweet was written, saved into a .csv file.
+The file *download_tweets.ipynb* contains a script to download tweets containing the character of interest (gesture emoji, in this case) given the chosen location and date, and returns text of the tweet, username, location, and date a tweet was written, saved into a .csv file.

 ### 2. Data preprocessing (*dataset_preprocessing.ipynb*)